zestsoftware/zest.releaser/doc/source/options.rst

     Note: the % signs should be doubled for compatibility with other tools (i.e. pip) that parse setup.cfg using the interpolating ConfigParser.

-skip-missing-hooks = yes / no
-    Default: yes
-    When set to ``no``, the release process will fail if a specified hook cannot be imported.

 Per project options
 -------------------